euzu/m3u-filter/README.md

 - `xtream_skip_video_direct_source`  if true the direct_source property from provider for movies is ignored

 `m3u` output has additional options
-- `xtream_resolve_series` `This is option is currently ignored because of mass requests its highly possible that you are banned` if you have xtream input and m3u output, the series are fetched and resolved.
+- `xtream_resolve_series` is set to `true` and you have xtream input and m3u output, the series are fetched and resolved.
 This can cause a lot of requests to the provider.
 Be cautious when using this option.
+- `xtream_resolve_series_delay` to avoid a provider ban you can set the seconds between series_info_request's.
+Default is 2 seconds.
+But be aware that the more series entries there are, the longer the process takes.

 ```yaml
 output: